jannfis/argocd-nutshell/README.md

 ## Status

 This has just been born, and is not ready for general consumption.
 Feel free to use it in the default configuration.
 Expect to hack on it.
+It has lots and lots of rough edges and pitfalls.

 **YMMV.**